 This is the farthest corner of the Isle of Thanet is arguably where the east coast of England meets the south coast, though the gently curving coastline makes it hard to identify a precise turning point.

 For much of the way it is possible to choose between walking on top of the 20-30 metre high chalk cliffs ("cliff top level"), or at low tide, walking along the beach or promenade below ("beach level").
 Although this stretch of coast is largely built-up, there is a wide strip of open grass along most of the cliff top.
 The beaches are sandy and flat - the tide goes out a long way.

 The walk can be done "clockwise" (starting in Margate) or anti-clockwise (starting in Ramsgate or Broadstairs).
 Clockwise allows 2 possible endings, so you can choose between a medium and a longer walk.
 Anticlockwise give you 2 possible starts.

 These notes, and directions below, assume "anticlockwise".
 Check the tide times.
-The Margate end of the walk is best done at low tide.
+The Margate end of the walk is nicer at low tide.
 It is a series of bays which are joined together at low tide.
 At high tide, you need to use the cliff top path between them, at low tide, you can walk along the beach.
-If starting in Ramsgate its the middle / end that's best at low tide, if starting in Margate ("clockwise"), its the middle and end which are best at low tide.
+If starting in Ramsgate its the middle / end that's best at low tide, if starting in Margate ("clockwise"), its the start / middle which are best at low tide.

 Apart from the small part to/from Ramsgate station, the route is pretty easy - just follow the coast, swapping between the cliff top path and the beach as you wish and the tide dictates!

 Next is a series of sandy coves, you can walk between them at low tide, or use the cliff top path above.
 Of these, Botany Bay is the most secluded and prettiest beach on this section of coast - its western end (only) with sand dunes is discreetly used by naturists.
 From the west, its entrance (from cliff top level) is easy to miss.
 By the main entrance (at its eastern end), are some picturesque stacks and an arch.